LostKobrakai/foam/work/goals.md

 - I need people to support in their goals!
 (My: Why are you doing?)
 - Where do we find people I can be a help to?
+- How good is my career capital today?
+Seems not to good.
+  - Who can even evaluate it?
+  - Who can help me progress?
+  - Where do I get feedback on the correct level?
+- What do I hate not doing?
+  - Solving puzzles I know how to deal with (coding/math/logical)
+- Don't start a business until people are asking you to!
+  - That's what makes made it so weak at the moment.
+  - Need to find the real demand: See above

 ## 09.08.2020